spesmilo/electrum-server/HOWTO.md

 Python libraries.

-**Hardware.** The lightest setup is a pruning server with diskspace requirements well under 1 GB growing very moderately and less taxing on I/O and CPU once it's up and running.
-However note that you also need to run bitcoind and keep a copy of the full blockchain, which is roughly 9 GB in April 2013.
+**Hardware.** The lightest setup is a pruning server with diskspace requirements of about 10 GB for the electrum database.
+However note that you also need to run bitcoind and keep a copy of the full blockchain, which is roughly 20 GB in April 2014.
 If you have less than 2 GB of RAM make sure you limit bitcoind to 8 concurrent connections.
 If you have more ressources to  spare you can run the server with a higher limit of historic transactions per address.
-CPU speed is also important, mostly for the initial block chain import, but also if you plan to run a public Electrum server, which could serve tens of concurrent requests.
+CPU speed is important, mostly for the initial block chain import, but also if you plan to run a public Electrum server, which could serve tens of concurrent requests.
 Any multi-core x86 CPU ~2009 or newer other than Atom should do for good performance.
+An ideal setup has enough RAM to hold and procss the leveldb database in tmpfs (e.g. /dev/shm).

 Instructions
 ------------